grzegorznowak/cardano-node-role/README.md

 * More/better provisioning examples
 * Exposition of what would be the result of running this role as a public node
 * Automation of keys management
-* Research the possiblity of Block Producing Node be ephemeral
+* Research the possibility of Block Producing Node be ephemeral
 * Complete stacking pool implementation

-the above is subject to change or can be refactored into bespoke roles for modularity
+the above is subject to change or can be refactored into bespoke roles for modularity.

 ## Donations